 But Rowling had already reused that particular “situation”.
 Prominently.
 In GoF.

 In fact we got almost an exact reversal of PS/SS’s hostage situation in GoF.
 And we certainly got a reversal of its conclusion.
 In PS/SS they lost the hostage, but managed to keep Voldemort from returning.
-In GoF it went in exactly the opposite direction.
+In GoF it went in the opposite direction.
 Tom returned, but they did at least manage to rescue Alastor Moody.

-And I gradually came around to the idea that there is a strong possibility — even if not a certainty — that Albus and Snape knew that they needed to do that, too.
+And I gradually came around to the idea that there is a strong possibility — even if not a certainty — that Albus and Snape already knew that they needed to do that, too.
 Rowling is probably never going to either confirm nor deny this reading.
-But going by what is actually in the books, it still plays.
+But going by what is actually in the books, it definitely plays.

 After HBP, once I finally got off the fence concerning the loyalties of former Professor Snape, his role, and even more particularly, his actions, those actions over the course of GoF stood in need of some re-evaluation.